What is a firewall? Definition and explanation

 Firewalls are typically used to gate the borders of a private network or its host devices.
 As such, firewalls are one security tool in the broader category of user access control.
 These barriers are typically set up in two locations — on dedicated computers on the network or the user computers and other endpoints themselves (hosts).

 A firewall decides which network traffic is allowed to pass through and which traffic is deemed dangerous.
-It essentially works by filtering out the good from the bad, or the trusted from the untrusted.
-However, before we go into detail, we must first understand the structure of web-based networks before explaining how a firewall operates to filter between them.
+Essentially, it works by filtering out the good from the bad, or the trusted from the untrusted.
+However, before we go into detail, it helps to understand the structure of web-based networks.

 - External public networks typically refer to the public/global internet or various extranets.

-- Screened host firewalls use a single screening router between the external and internal networks, known as the choke router.
+- Screened host firewalls use a single screening router between the external and internal networks.
 These networks are the two subnets of this model.

 - Network firewalls involve the application of one or more firewalls between external networks and internal private networks.
 These regulate inbound and outbound network traffic, separating external public networks—like the global internet—from internal networks like home Wi-Fi networks, enterprise intranets, or national intranets.
 Network firewalls may come in the form of any of the following appliance types: dedicated hardware, software, and virtual.